jsiskreynes-astro/jsiskreynes-astro.github.io/software+data.md

 **Tools for analyzing _Chandra_ X-ray observations of Lensed Quasars**

-Python, bash, and CIAO_embedded scripts for analyzing _Chandra_ X-ray observations of strongly lensed quasars to conduct milliarcsecond X-ray--to--optical astrometry.
+Python, bash, and CIAO_embedded scripts for analyzing _Chandra_ X-ray observations of strongly lensed quasars to conduct milliarcsecond X-ray-to-optical astrometry.

 This repository is currently in progress and includes: